osuosl-cookbooks/osl-jenkins/README.md

 the `/var/chef-backup-for-rdiff` directory exists and is owned by the jenkins master user and group.

+#### osl-jenkins::credentials
+Manages the jenkins user and configures the `node.run_state[:jenkins_private_key]`.

+Adds the jenkins user 'jenkins' and looks for an ssh-keypair in the
+databag: ssh-keys/osl-jenkins.

 Contributing
 ------------
 TODO: (optional) If this is a public cookbook, detail the process for contributing.
 If this is a private cookbook, remove this section.